suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 Commit message.

-# Centralized Lock Service {#lock}
+# Epoch Service {#epoch-svc}

-TODO: Define API for the lock service
+The following REST endpoints can then be used to access the different functionalities of the Epoch Service.

+## Create/Join Group API

+## Commit API

 # Interactions with MOQ Secure Objects